thomasdarimont/terraform-provider-keycloak/README.md

 # terraform-provider-keycloak
 Terraform provider for [Keycloak](https://www.keycloak.org/).

-> [!NOTE]
-> Please note that this is currently work-in-progress, please be patient while we are preparing for the first release in the new organization.

 ## Migration to the new provider

 To migrate from `mrparkers/keycloak` to the `keycloak/keycloak` Terraform provider, you can use the `terraform state replace-provider` command: